That Thing You Do!: Reunion

 The Erie SeaWolves hosted Wonders Night on September 4, 2021, at UPMC Park.
 Cast members Johnathon Schaech, Tom Everett Scott, and Steve Zahn traveled to Erie for the occasion and participated in a panel discussion, autograph session, and elements of the ballgame presentation.
 Cast member Ethan Embry joined the panel discussion virtually.
 As a result of funds collected from VIP experiences as well as memorabilia and jersey auctions, the 25th anniversary event raised $25,500 for Notice Ability, a nonprofit organization dedicated to helping students with dyslexia.
 Additional donations were made to Notice Ability, bringing the total sum raised to nearly a quarter of a million dollars.
 Wonders Night also earned the SeaWolves Promotion of the Year recognition by Ballpark Digest.

 Home media

 Initial release

-That Thing You Do! was first released in mid-1997 on VHS and Laserdisc.
+That Thing You Do! was first released on April 2, 1997, on VHS and Laserdisc.
 In 1998, the film became available in the DIVX format (as with all 20th Century Fox films), rather than DVD.

 First DVD

-After DIVX failed, the film was released onto DVD on June 5, 2001.
-It included the featurette "The Making of That Thing You Do!," and two music videos.
+After DIVX failed, the film was released on DVD on June 5, 2001.
+It included the featurette "The Making of That Thing You Do!", and two music videos.